Siavashghaffari/PatientRiskPredictor/README.md

 - Causal inference methods to identify modifiable risk factors
 - Multi-task learning to predict multiple outcomes simultaneously

-## Contributing
+## Authors

-This project is open for educational and research purposes.
-Suggestions for improvements are welcome!
+This work was developed by **Siavash Ghaffari**.
+For any questions, feedback, or additional information, please feel free to reach out.
+Your input is highly valued and will help improve and refine this pipeline further.

 ## Citation